dorsafmwissaoui/SQL_Sales_Analysis/README.md

 ### 🎯 Final Note

-This work demonstrates SQL skills applied to real-world sales data analysis.
+This project demonstrates SQL skills applied to real-world sales data analysis.
 It is suitable for portfolio use and entry-level Data Analyst roles.